Evidence — Key Findings from 1,227 Arkansas Public Records

 ATRS deploys full $50M

-ATRS Deputy Director Rod Graves confirms in a routine board liquidity update that the full $50 million Israel Bonds mandate was funded through the Scout (Reams) account — six months after board authorization and without an independent credit analysis at any stage.
+ATRS Deputy Director Rod Graves confirms in a routine board liquidity update that the full $50 million sovereign bond mandate was funded through the Scout (Reams) account — six months after board authorization and without an independent credit analysis at any stage.

 -